(1) Scope and application.

 (E) You must take air measurements at least once daily in the diesel engine working area and the measurements entered in the Underground Diesel Engine Record Book.
 Permissible maximum amounts of noxious gases are as follows:

 At engine exhaust ports

 Parts of vapor or gas per million parts of contaminated air by volume at 25°C and 760 mm Hg. pressure.

-(l) Potentially gassy or gassy operations shall have ventilation systems installed which shall:
+(l) Potentially gassy or gassy operations must have ventilation systems installed which must:

 (i) Be constructed of fire-resistant materials; and

 (ii) Have acceptable electrical systems, including fan motors.

 (m) You must provide gassy operations with controls located aboveground for reversing the air flow of ventilation systems.